R3TZgl/PrimeiroGame/README.md

 [Código Completo do Jogo](jogo_parte1.py)

-No o momento atual é isto.
+No momento atual é isto.
 Até a próxima!